asyncapi/spec/spec/asyncapi.md

 #### <a name="usedServersObject"></a>Used Servers Object

 The Used Servers Object is a map of [Server Objects](#serverObject).
-These are the servers this [application](#definitionsApplication) uses.
+These are the servers this [application](#definitionsApplication) MAY use.
 E.g., a message broker, a remote HTTP API server, or a remote WebSocket server.

 ##### Patterned Fields